ati1monder/asusk6500ze-linux/README.md

 If you're using dual monitor setup, then you should probably switch to the dedicated graphics, because Wayland and X11 are lagging (like, really) with hybrid graphics.
 Not a laptop issue, but still.

-To change GPU power limit, you need to write `sudo nvidia-smi -pl (amount)`.
+To change GPU power limit, you need to write `sudo nvidia-smi -pl (amount)` (only works on 525 and lower).

+If you're using 530 and higher, it's better to enable Dynamic Power Management (`sudo systemctl enable nvidia-powerd`).

 To change battery charge threshold, you need to write ```echo (amount) > /sys/class/power_supply/BAT0/charge_control_end_threshold```.